sfeeser/WEBRTC-to-SIP/README.md

 This setup is for Debian 9 Stretch for all servers.

-For the clients to avoid firewalls and to have the best setup, divide the servers like this:
+This setup is configured to run with the following servers:

-1. Server - Kamailio + RTPEngine
+1. Server - Kamailio + RTPEngine + Nginx (WEBRTC client)
 2. Server - TURN
-3. Server - WEBRTC client

-The default configuration is setup to always bridge via RTPEngine.
+The configuration is setup to always bridge via RTPEngine.
 To change the behavior, take a look in the `NATMANAGE` route.

 ## Architecture
 ![WebRTC - SIP architecture](https://raw.githubusercontent.com/havfo/WEBRTC-to-SIP/master/images/webrtc-sip.png "WebRTC to SIP architecture")